-Harmony, Generosity, Humility, Recognition, Greatness, Gratitude, Nobility
+Harmony, Generosity, Humility, Recognition, Greatness, Modesty, Gratitude, Nobility

 Respect, honor (timē τιμή): the respectability an honorable man accrues with accomplishment (cultural, political, martial), per his station in life.